Travelling around Europe is something that many budding and even seasoned travellers have on their bucket list.

 Figure out what the local ingredients are before you go on your travels too.
 Make sure you know what milk, honey, whey protein, egg, and other ingredients are called in that country.

-One of the best things you can do is try to speak with a vegans who lives in the destination you’re travelling to, or with another vegan travellers who have also been there themselves.
+One of the best things you can do is try to speak with a vegans who lives in the destination you’re travelling to, or with another vegan travelers who have also been there themselves.
 You don’t want to miss out on something that could have been delicious!

 Follow Vegan Travel Blogs